jouho/geoblockchain/README.md

 A blockchain is a growing list of records, known as blocks, that are connected using cryptography.
 Every block contains a cryptanalytic hash of the previous block, a timestamp, and transaction information.

 By design, a blockchain is a proof against modification of the information.
 It is an open, distributed ledger that will record transactions between 2 parties with efficiency and during a verifiable and permanent manner.
-To be used as a distributed ledger, a blockchain is often managed by a peer-to-peer network put together adhering to a protocol for inter-node communication and confirming new blocks.
+To be used as a distributed ledger, a blockchain is often managed by a peer-to-peer network.
+It is put together adhering to a protocol for inter-node communication and confirming new blocks.
 Once recorded, the information in any given block cannot be altered retroactively without the alteration of all subsequent blocks, which needs a consensus of the network majority.
 Though blockchain records are not unalterable, blockchains are also thought of as secure by design and exemplify a distributed computing system with high Byzantine fault tolerance.
 A decentralized agreement has therefore been claimed with a blockchain.

 Blockchain was invented by someone (or cluster of people) using the name Satoshi Nakamoto in 2008 to serve as the public transaction ledger of the cryptocurrency bitcoin.
 The identity of Satoshi Nakamoto is unknown.
 The invention of the blockchain for bitcoin created the primary digital currency to unravel the double-spending downside without requiring a proper authority or central server.
 The bitcoin design has inspired different applications, and cryptocurrencies widely use blockchains that are transparent by the general public.
 Blockchain is taken into account a sort of payment rail.
 Non-public blockchains are proposed for business use.